 But before you make your final decision, let’s take a look at some of the advantages and disadvantages of each.

 When it comes to cost, open shelves beat out closed cabinets for affordability.
-Open shelves are especially attractive for DIYers because they are relatively simple to install.
+Open shelves for upper cabinets are especially attractive for DIYers because they are relatively simple to install.
 Installing closed cabinets, on the other hand, is trickier and not a one-person job as they require someone who can hold them in place while they are being screwed into the walls.

 It’s all on display